Smolry/Smart-HSRP-detection/README.md

 (Optional) Feature detection model
 → Train on annotations of “features” (e.g., missing hologram, wrong font, incorrect embossing) so the model can explain why a plate is non-HSRP.

+### steps to test the model:
+1) load the notebook on google colab.
+2) include the model in your working directory.
+3) change path if necessary model=YOLO("path/model.pt")
+4) include the test image in the working directory
+5) change the results path as per working directory results = model.predict/classify("path/image", save=True,project="path/yolo_predictions",name="exp")

+### caution:
+1) never leave runtime running while not in use.
+2) save newly trained model/best weights/results onto drive before changing or disconnecting runtime.
+3) use gpu based runtime for testing/training.
+4) try to keep the dataset and directory organized.
+5) in order to ensure cross validation try to test on images outside of the dataset.